tehilare111/dna-check/backend/README.md

     Those function responsible, among other things, to read and write data to the database.
   - **forms/models**:
     Contains the app main table.
 Each model is equivilent to a table in the specified db.
-    Our forms app, has one model - one table.
-All of the app forms saved in the same table -
+    All of our forms, has one model - one table.
+All of the app's forms saved in the same table -
     the difference between them is that not all of their fields are filled in the table.
   -**forms/serializers**:
     Contains the model's serilalizer.